Shellinox/Shellinox/README.md

 # 💫 About Me:
-🔭 I’m currently working on Flutter<br>🌱 I’m currently learning Flutter and UI design
+🔭 Currently working on Flutter<br>🌱 Learning Flutter and UI design

 ## 🌐 Socials: